 I’ve made a list of my top favourite anti-inflammatory, soothing ingredients.
 They’re proven to actually make a difference in taking the sting out of red skin.
 Look out for these names when browsing the aisles for new skin care products:

-Have you ever heard of soaking in an oatmeal bath to treat eczema?
+Ever heard of soaking in an oatmeal bath to treat eczema?
 Colloidal oatmeal in skin care follows a similar principle.
 “Colloidal” just means ground up.
-This fine powder is created by grinding down oatmeal, releasing all the goodness within – which is as simple and natural as effective ingredients get.
+This fine powder is created by grinding oats, releasing all the goodness within – which is as simple and natural as effective ingredients get.
 Beta-glucan and phenols in the oatmeal make the resulting product highly anti-inflammatory, anti-itch, anti-redness, hydrating, and soothing, and also tolerated by almost everyone’s skin.

 The thick juice of the aloe barbadensis or aloe vera plant is perhaps best known for its cooling effect on a bad sunburn.
 It’s actually still a bit of a mystery how it works.
 Regardless, this plant can offer similar results for inflamed skin from other causes too.
 Its low irritation potential and gel texture make this viable as a one-ingredient product – perfect as a one-stop cooling, hydrating and soothing layer.

 Azelaic acid – despite its scary name – is incredibly effective against the papules and pustules or ‘adult acne’ associate with certain types of rosacea, as well as treating the overall redness.
 Better yet, it is soothing too.
 Treat lightly however, as you might have to build up a tolerance to use these products, or they might sting!